lucasadelino/lucasadelino.github.io/projects/site.md

 ## The setup

-I created my last portfolio using [Wix](http://wix.com/), a simple, online website-builder.
-Wix greatest pro is also its greatest con: it is What You See Is What You Get (WYSIWYG).
+I created my [previous portfolio](https://lcsadelino.wixsite.com/eportfolio) using [Wix](http://wix.com/), a simple online website builder.
+Wix's greatest pro is also its greatest con: it is What You See Is What You Get (WYSIWYG).
 This means that anyone can build a Wix website, since you don't need to know how to code.
 It also means that Wix isn't as customizable, easy to update, or rich in features as non-WYSIWYG platforms.
 Moreover, setting up a custom domain for a Wix website requires you to sign up for their (relatively expensive) premium plan.
 Since I was learning more about coding, I thought I could take another shot at doing a portfolio (and use a custom domain for a fraction of the price).

 Two things pushed me to use the platform that I used: